 Benefits and Risks – Drug Pumps

-For many people, drug delivery therapy has increased comfort and the relief of severe chronic pain so they can rejoin their lives.
-Some people have been able to reduce or even eliminate oral/systemic pain medications.
+For many people, drug delivery therapy has increased comfort and the relief of chronic pain so they can rejoin their lives.
+Some have been able to reduce or even eliminate oral/systemic pain medications.
 Drug delivery therapy may not take away all of your pain, but it may allow you to do things you haven’t done in a long time, like enjoy a movie from start to finish, keep pace with a friend on a walk, or spend more leisurely time away from home.

 Drug delivery therapy offers a number of potential benefits, including: